 The superior climbing abilities of the Ultra make it better suited to a more wild and variable type of ride.
 However, the difference is not huge.
 The G4 can climb up to 15-degree gradients and the Ultra climbs 20 degrees.
 In both cases, you’re going to be pushing the scooter hard, and your range will suffer.
 These scooters are not designed to handle extreme riding.
 So, if there are any significant inclines in your daily ride, the Gmax Ultra is probably the scooter for you.

 Brake Performance: Drum Brake vs. Disc Brake

 The Gmax Ultra has a dual braking system that is superior to the G4’s.
 The reasoning behind the beefier brakes on the G max Ultra electric scooter is that riders are expected to travel over more serious inclines.
 That means they will also have to cope with more serious declines- which are harder to stop on.
-You are more likely to experience brake failure when going down a steep hill, and that’s why the Ultra has the dual braking system drum brake system whereas the G4 only has a single rear disc brake.
+You are more likely to experience brake failure when going down a steep hill, and that’s why the Ultra has the dual braking system (mechanical brake in front and disc brake on the rear wheel) whereas the G4 only has a single rear disc brake.